instadw/instadwell-blog/_posts/2026-8-31-pg-near-manyata-tech-park-bangalore.md

 ## PG Options Near Manyata Tech Park

 PG near Manyata Tech Park Bangalore is concentrated across Nagawara, Thanisandra and Rachenahalli, on the north side of Outer Ring Road.
 Manyata itself, officially Manyata Embassy Business Park, spans roughly 126 acres with over 25 operating buildings and 69 tenants, making it one of the largest office parks in the country.
 That scale is also why "near Manyata" needs a second look before you book.

+A few things to know before you scan the table:

-All prices below are starting rates for the base sharing type.
-Rooms with more space or fewer roommates cost more, and all 22 properties currently list a single occupancy room type, though the exact price isn't published yet, so ask InstaDwell or the property directly for a quote.
+- All prices below are starting rates for the base sharing type.
+Rooms with more space or fewer roommates cost more.
+- All 22 properties currently list a single occupancy room type, though the exact price isn't published yet, so ask InstaDwell or the property directly for a quote.
+- Drive time and walk time don't always move together here, so check both columns, not just distance.

 | Property | Type | Starting Price | Drive Time | Walk Time |
 |---|---|---|---|---|